 Summary: On February 25, 2020 the Mayor of the City and County of San Francisco (the "County") declared a state of emergency to prepare for coronavirus disease 2019 ("COVID-19").
-On March 5, 2020 there was the first reported case of COVID-19 in the County.
+On March 5, 2020 the County recorded its first reported case of COVID-19.
 On March 16, 2020 the County and five other Bay Area counties and the City of Berkeley, working together, were the first in the State to implement shelter-in-place orders in a collective effort to reduce the impact of the virus that causes COVID-19.
-That virus is easily transmitted, especially indoors or in group settings, and the disease can be extremely serious.
-It can require long hospital stays, and in some instances cause long-term health consequences or death.
-It can impact not only those who are older or have underlying health conditions and known to be at high risk, but also other people, regardless of age.
-And a major risk remains the spread of the virus that causes COVID-19 through asymptomatic and pre-symptomatic carriers, people who can spread the disease but do not even know they are infected and contagious.
-The spread of disease is a global pandemic causing untold societal, social, and economic harm.
+Since that time, we have come to learn that the virus can be transmitted in the air through aerosols and that the risk of such airborne transmission is generally higher indoors.
+Also, while treatments for the disease are improving and vaccines are on the horizon, treatments remain limited and a vaccine will not likely be generally available until mid-